deepanshs/mrsimulator/docs/getting_started.rst

     ...     }
     ... }

 In the above code, ``the_site`` is a simplified python dictionary representation of a :ref:`site_api` object.
-This site describes a :math:`^{29}\text{Si}` isotope with a -101.1 ppm isotropic chemical shift along with the symmetric part of the nuclear shielding anisotropy, described here with parameters `zeta` and `eta` using Haeberlen convention.
+This site describes a :math:`^{29}\text{Si}` isotope with a -101.1 ppm isotropic chemical shift along with the symmetric part of the nuclear shielding anisotropy tensor, described here with the parameters `zeta` and `eta` using the Haeberlen convention.

 That's it!
-Now that we have the site, we can create an isotopomer as,
+Now that we have a site, we can create a single-site spin-system following,

 .. code-block:: python

-    the_isotopomer = {
+    the_spin_system = {
         "name": "site A",
+        "description": "A test 29Si site",
         "sites": [the_site],  # from the above code "abundance": "80%",
     }

 .. testsetup::
-    >>> the_isotopomer = {"name": "site A", "sites": [ the_site ],
+    >>> the_spin_system = {"name": "site A", "description": "A test 29Si site",
-    ...     "abundance": "80%"}
+    ...     "sites": [ the_site ], "abundance": "80%"}

-As mentioned before, an isotopomer is a collection of sites and couplings.
-In the above example, we have an isotopomer with a single site and no couplings.
+As mentioned before, a spin-system is a collection of sites and couplings.
+In the above example, we have created a spin-system with a single site and no couplings.
 Here, the attribute `sites` hold a list of sites.
-The attributes `name` and `abundance` are optional.
+The attributes `name`, `description`, and `abundance` are optional.

 ..  .. seealso:: :ref:`dictionary_objects`, :ref:`isotopomer` and :ref:`site`.

-Until now, we have only created a python dictionary representation of an isotopomer.
-To run the simulation, you need to create an instance of the Isotopomer class.
-Use the :meth:`~mrsimulator.Isotopomer.parse_dict_with_units` method of the Isotopomer class to create the Isotopomer object, as follows,
+Until now, we have only created a python dictionary representation of a spin-system.
+To run the simulation, you need to create an instance of the :class:`~mrsimulator.SpinSystem` class.
+Import the SpinSystem class and use it's :meth:`~mrsimulator.SpinSystem.parse_dict_with_units` method to parse the python dictionary and create an instance of the spin-system class, as follows,

-    >>> from mrsimulator import Isotopomer
+    >>> from mrsimulator import SpinSystem
-    >>> isotopomer_object = Isotopomer.parse_dict_with_units(the_isotopomer)
+    >>> system_object_1 = SpinSystem.parse_dict_with_units(the_spin_system)

-.. note:: We provide the :meth:`~mrsimulator.Isotopomer.parse_dict_with_units` method
+.. note:: We provide the :meth:`~mrsimulator.SpinSystem.parse_dict_with_units` method
-    because it allows the user to add isotopomers, where the attribute value is a physical quantity, represented as a string with a value and a unit.
+    because it allows the user to create spin-systems, where the attribute value is a physical quantity, represented as a string with a value and a unit.
     Physical quantities remove the ambiguity in the units, which is otherwise a source of common confusion within many scientific applications.
 With this said,